lucas-ko/MicrosoftCloudNotes/RoleAssignableGroups.md

 ## Things to watch out for

 There is tenant-wide limit of 500 role-assignable groups.
 Keep that in mind and use them only if you really require additional assurances related to management of group membership/ownership.

+## Another option

+If you require even more granular control over group membership and ownership management, consider using role-assignable groups together with resticted administrative units.
+Check out the following cool guide by Jan Bakker - [Prevent Conditional Access bypass with Restricted Management Administrative Units in Entra ID](https://janbakker.tech/prevent-conditional-access-bypass-with-restricted-management-administrative-units-in-entra-id/).

 ---
 All work is licensed under a [Creative Commons Attribution 4.0 International License][cc-by].